 4 large eggs, lightly beaten

-1/2 cup olive oil, use a light olive oil, not extra virgin; alternatively, you can use canola oil
+1/2 cup olive oil, use a light olive oil, not an extra virgin; alternatively, you can use canola oil

 Place freshly grated zucchini on paper towels to drain (about 15 minutes should do the trick).
-While zucchini is draining, sift together flour, baking powder, baking soda and salt.
+While zucchini is draining, sift together flour, baking powder, baking soda, and salt.
 Set aside.

-In a large mixing bowl on medium high speed, cream butter, white and brown sugar, cinnamon, nutmeg and cardamon until light and fluffy, about 5 minutes.
+In a large mixing bowl on medium-high speed, cream butter, white and brown sugar, cinnamon, nutmeg, and cardamon until light and fluffy, about 5 minutes.
 On low speed add flour mixture just until combined.
 Then add zucchini, mixing on low speed.